ULHPC/tutorials/README.md

 ## Create snakemake workflow

-In this tutorial we will analyse ChIP-seq data [3] from a paper recently published by our colleagues in LSRU [4].
+In this tutorial we will analyse ChIP-seq data [3] from a paper published by our colleagues in LSRU [4].

-To speed up computing time we use source files that only contain sequencing reads from chromosome 12.
+To speed up computing time we use source files that only contain sequencing reads that map to chromosome 12.
 The files for input (control) and H3K4me3 (ChIP) are available on the cluster in the directory `/work/projects/ulhpc-tutorials/bio/snakemake/chip-seq` and the corresponding reference in `/work/projects/ulhpc-tutorials/bio/snakemake/reference`.

 We have also already prepared the conda environments for each step in the workflow in `/work/projects/ulhpc-tutorials/bio/snakemake/envs`.